sparksuite/simplemde-markdown-editor/CONTRIBUTING.md

 ### ⤴️ Creating a pull request

-- 1. First, [create a fork of this project](https://github.com/Ionaru/easy-markdown-editor/fork), and copy the https URL (*clone or download* button) of your project (something like https://github.com/YOUR_USERNAME/easy-markdown-editor.git );
+1. First, [create a fork of this project](https://github.com/Ionaru/easy-markdown-editor/fork), and copy the https URL (*clone or download* button) of your project (something like https://github.com/YOUR_USERNAME/easy-markdown-editor.git );
+2.
-- 2.a If you already cloned and worked on the project: `git remote add source https://github.com/Ionaru/easy-markdown-editor.git`;
+- a) If you already cloned and worked on the project: `git remote add source https://github.com/Ionaru/easy-markdown-editor.git`;
-- 2.b otherwise, clone your fork: `git clone https://github.com/YOUR_USERNAME/easy-markdown-editor.git`;
+- b) otherwise, clone your fork: `git clone https://github.com/YOUR_USERNAME/easy-markdown-editor.git`;
-- 3. create a new dedicated branch `git checkout -b myMergeRequest`;
+3. create a new dedicated branch `git checkout -b myMergeRequest`;
-- 4. write some nice code and commit your work;
+4. write some nice code and commit your work;
-- 5. check files against the ESLint syntax and build minified versions: `gulp`;
+5. check files against the ESLint syntax and build minified versions: `gulp`;
-- 6. push it to a dedicated branch `git push origin myMergeRequest`;
+6. push it to a dedicated branch `git push origin myMergeRequest`;
-- 7. got to the [main project page](https://github.com/Ionaru/easy-markdown-editor) and click on the button *Compare and pull request*, then fill the description.
+7. got to the [main project page](https://github.com/Ionaru/easy-markdown-editor) and click on the button *Compare and pull request*, then fill the description.

 If you want to make other pull requests, go back to the development branch (`git checkout development`), update it (`git pull --rebase source development`), then follow the instructions above from step 3.